fathiraz/flowbell/README.md

 FlowBell turns your Android phone into a notification bridge that you control.
 A `NotificationListenerService` watches the apps you pick, bundles new notifications every few seconds, and sends a JSON payload to your webhook.
 The Compose-based UI shows what was forwarded, what failed, and how the queue is doing, while Koin keeps the wiring tidy and Room takes care of storage.

 ### Why FlowBell?
-- **Replace paid integrations**: Mirror TradingView, email, or messaging alerts into bots, dashboards, or automations without premium subscriptions.
+- **Replace paid integrations**: Mirror banking, email, or messaging alerts into bots, dashboards, or automations without premium subscriptions.
 - **Own the pipeline**: Self-hosted webhook endpoint, encrypted preferences, and a local queue so you are never locked out by a third-party.
 - **Operational visibility**: Observe send success, failures, retry counts, and the most recent activity directly from the dashboard.
 - **Developer tooling first**: Chucker, Hyperion, Timber, and structured logs keep debugging fast during development and QA.